etiandre/jukebox-ultra-nrv/README.md

 $ systemctl start jukebox.service
 ```

+## Docker

+This application can be used with docker.
+It is for now a bit of an experiment : using sound with Docker is a bit tricky.
+Thus you need to ensure the file `/etc/modprobe.d/default.conf` exists and is set to `options snd_hda_intel index=1`.
+The `Dockerfile` and `docker-compose.yml` should do the rest.

+One problem still is that if another application uses sound, the Jukebox will fail to play music.

+In case of any sound problem, please open an issue.

 ## Security

 The current use of this application is only among a "friendly" and local network.